20 Best Things to Do in Rancho Cucamonga, CA

 Have a Fun Family Day at Red Hill Park

-This is no surprise, as the community park boasts some of the most scenic views and lots of modern amenities.
+The community park boasts some of the most scenic views and lots of modern amenities.

 The large pond on the southern end has ducks and turtles as well as beautiful landscaping that make it a favorite destination.